Scaling Laws for Imitation Learning in Single-Agent Games: Scaling laws for reinforcement learning in NetHack

 \paragraph{Parametric fit} We take the functional form in~\autoref{eq:param-fit}, and replace loss with mean return.
 We can then solve the same constrained optimization problem resulting in the exact same expressions as found in~\autoref{eq:param-fit-power-law} (the denominator of 6 is replaced with 8 due to a slight difference in FLOP counting for RL, see~\autoref{appendix:flop-counting}).
 After fitting, we find $\alpha = \rlReturnAlphaParamFit{}$ and $\beta = \rlReturnBetaParamFit$.
 Note we dropped the low flop budgets when performing this regression, as we found this greatly improved the fit.

 \paragraph{Forecasting human performance.}~\citet{dungeons_and_data} report that average human performance is around 127k.
 Based on the two approaches discussed above, we forecast the compute requirements for training an RL agent from scratch to achieve human-level performance on NetHack, listed in~\autoref{tab:forecasting-model-and-data-size}.
 For the isoFLOP profile approach, we first use~\autoref{fig:rl-return-vs-flops-score} to solve for $C_{127k}$.
 Then we plug this into the power laws from~\autoref{fig:rl-params-vs-flops-score} and~\autoref{fig:rl-samples-vs-flops-score}.
 For the parametric fit, we instead plug $C_{127k}$ into the power laws from~\autoref{eq:param-fit-power-law} with the correct $\alpha$ and $\beta$ from above, where the denominator of 6 is replaced with 8 as mentioned earlier.
 In~\autoref{tab:forecasting-model-and-data-size}, we find the parametric fit to put significantly more emphasis on model size, which could be possible due to dropping of the low FLOP budgets (optimal model size tends to shift more clearly in larger FLOP budgets).
 Due to computational constraints, we leave testing the limits of this prediction to future work.
-Finally, we perform rolling time series cross-validation to evaluate one-step ahead forecasting performance, as described in~\autoref{appendix:cross-validation}.

 \paragraph{RL with pretraining.} All our scaling law results on the RL side in this paper are with policies trained \emph{from scratch}.
 However, some of the most promising neural methods for NetHack and other domains leverage a pre-trained (e.g. through imitation learning) policy that is then finetuned with RL.
 It would be very interesting to analyze the scaling behaviors for these kind of kickstarted policies, and see whether they scale differently than the ones trained from scratch.
 We leave this to future work.